swseighman/GraalVM-Hands-On-Workshop/ex02/README.md

 ```

 Executing the above command does not actually produce a native image of the
-application, but only a so-called “fallback image”:
+application, but only a so-called "fallback image":

 ```bash
 Warning: Reflection method java.lang.Class.getMethod invoked at HelloReflection.main(HelloReflection.java:14)